Guide to Business in Spain logo

 With the aim of strengthening democracy, efficiency and transparency within the EU and, in turn, its ability to meet global challenges such as climate change, security, and sustainable development, on December 13, 2007, the then 27 EU Member States signed the Treaty of Lisbon, which entered into force – subject to prior ratification by each of the 27 Member States – on December 1, 2009.
 The European Parliament elections took place between June 4 and 7 of that year9.

-Spain holds significant responsibilities within the EU, evidenced by the fact that it is, along with Poland, the fifth country in terms of voting power on the Council of Ministers.
-In 2010, Spain assumed the Council Presidency of the European Union for the fourth time, for the period from January to June.
+Spain holds significant responsibilities within the EU, evidenced by the fact that it is the fourth country in terms of voting power on the Council of Ministers.
+Spain will also hold the Presidency of the European Union in the second half of 2023.

 The introduction of the Euro (on January 1, 2002) heralded the start of the third Spanish presidency of the European Council and represented the culmination of a long process and the creation of a veritable array of opportunities for growth for Spanish and European markets.
-Since January 1, 2015, with the addition of Lithuania, Eurozone membership now stands at nineteen.
+Since January 1, 2023, with the addition of Croatia, Eurozone membership now stands at twenty.

 The euro has led to the creation of a single currency area within the EU that makes up the world’s largest business area, bringing about the integration of the financial markets and economic policies of the area’s member states, strengthening ties between the member states’ tax systems and bolstering the stability of the European Union.